marco-cardoso/property_anomaly_detector/README.md

 <ul>
     <li>At least docker v19.03.12 </li>
     <li>At least docker-compose v1.26.2</li>
-    <li>An AWS account with an IAM user that has full access to S3.</li>
 </ul>

 Change the below environment variables values, located at :